AliMorty/AliMorty.github.io/_posts/2018-10-30-Why-Mean-Squared-Error.md

-For me, a question arises when people use **MSE** as a objective function for their learning tasks.
+For me, a question arises when people use **MSE** as an objective function for their learning tasks.
 The question is: **WHY??** But if you ask this question you probably get answers such as:
 1. Since it works well on this dataset!
-2. Because we want to give more penalty for bad predictions (in comparision with l1-norm)
+2. Because we want to give more penalty for bad predictions (in comparison with l1-norm)
-3. Computating the derivation of MSE is simple (in comparision with l1-norm) <br>
+3. Computing the derivation of MSE is simple (in comparison with l1-norm) <br>

-These reasons do not convince me.
-For the first reason we can say: "ok!
+To be honest, these reasons do not convince me.
+For the first reason, we can say: "ok!
 It works well but maybe there are some better choices."
-For the second and third reasons we can say: "there is other alternative for giving penalty for bad predictions (such as l4-norm) with easy computations."<br> <br>
+For the second and third reasons we can say: "there is another alternative for giving a penalty for a bad prediction (such as l4-norm) with easy computations."<br> <br>
-But fortunately I found one reason (for particular situation) in Wasserman's "All of statistics" that makes me a little calmer!
-For other students not interested in the above reasons, I want to share this post to hopefully help them to be calmer. <br>
+But fortunately, I found one reason (for a particular situation) in Wasserman's "All of statistics" that makes me more relaxed!
+For other people not interested in the above reasons, I want to share this post to hopefully help them to be relaxed. <br>
 The book states that in linear regression with normal noise if we want to use Maximum Likelihood to learn parameter, it is the same as minimizing the MSE. <br>
 First, let's define linear regression.<br>

 ## Definition of Random Variables
-Suppose for each data, we have n-dimensional vector X and label Y. We assume that there is a linear relationship between X and Y. (ie. a.X+b=Y) thus we want to find the best condidate for (a,b).
+Suppose for each data, we have n-dimensional vector X and label Y. We assume that there is a linear relationship between X and Y. (ie. a.X+b=Y) thus we want to find the best candidate for (a,b).
 But the problem is that there are some unknown factors affecting the Y. We call them noise. <br>
 We can rewrite the equation: